reside-ic/reside-ic.github.io/content/blog/colour-scales.md

 [{{< figure src="/img/cscale_smith_map.jpg" title="William Smith's geological map of 1815" >}}](https://www.nhm.ac.uk/discover/first-geological-map-of-britain.html)

 If data values are discrete, selecting the colours to use is straightforward - just choose an appropriate colour for each value.
 For continuous data, a colour scale is required, where any numeric value in the data range can be mapped to a colour, and where the gradations in colour are visually meaningful.
-(This type of map is known as a [choropleth](https://en.wikipedia.org/wiki/Choropleth_map).)

 This is fine for a pre-canned visualisation which can be tailored to the data, but trickier in dynamic applications with data whose extents are not known in advance.
 Pre-defining a colour scale which will be appropriate for all possible datasets can be problematic, as we discovered when we developed the web application part of the [Naomi](https://reside-ic.github.io/projects/naomi/) project for estimating district-level HIV indicators in sub-Saharan Africa.

-A key visualisation feature in this application are maps whose regions are coloured to show indicator values as shades on a colour scale.
+This app provides [choropleth](https://en.wikipedia.org/wiki/Choropleth_map) maps for users to see how epidemic indicators like disease prevalence vary by area.
+Choropleths are maps whose regions are coloured to show data values as shades on a colour scale.
 The application is designed so that metadata defining data formats and presentation originate in the research code.
 This metadata includes the colour scales which the maps use to display regional data.

 {{< figure src="/img/cscale_architecture.png" title="Naomi architecture" >}}